 Hiking is an enjoyable activity that can also be seen as a form of exercise.
-Those that love the outdoors and get bored at the gym may find it exciting to venture through the trails of a nearby mountain or forest.
+Students often look for some type of exercise that does not cost to much money, because there student finance grants don’t cover the cost of going to a gym.
+And if you love the outdoors and get bored at the gym you may find it exciting to venture through the trails of a nearby mountain or forest.
 There are some hiking safety tips that should be known so that your trip will be as pleasing as possible.
 Read on to learn more about what you can do before and during your journey to stay safe.

 Before you leave, there are several things you should do to prepare for your hike.
 Map your route and make a few copies.
 Carry on with you to help keep you from getting lost once on the path.
 Also, give one to someone so that they know where you are.
 You should also give them an estimated time on which you plan to return.
 Get a hiking partner if at all possible.
 The best of all hiking safety tips is to avoid hiking by yourself, especially in unfamiliar areas.

 Water is the one of the most essential components to life.
 It is important that you are well hydrated before and during your hike.
 For proper hiking safety, be sure that you pack enough water to last you throughout the day.
 Start your day by drinking one or two cups of water.
 Avoid drinking coffee the day of your hike.
 Sports drinks are also not recommended, as water is the best beverage to keep a hiker from getting too thirsty.